|2014 Wasatch 100|

 Study the maps and aid station locations before hand so you are familiar with the routes, distances and time required reaching each aid station.
 Please remember that many of the roads you will be traveling on are steep, narrow and winding.
 The time that it takes to travel from aid station to aid station may be longer than expected for the distance.
 Please be safe and drive within the speed limits posted.
 Drive defensively at all times.
 It is common to feel an urgent need to hurry while traveling to the next aid station and develop "lead foot".
 Slow down and stay alert while driving.
 Thinking too far ahead is a distraction you can ill afford.
 Also, the nervous energy of anticipation somehow blunts normal hunger urges.
 Remember, crew and pacers need to eat regularly.

-At this time the road going up Farmington Canyon to the Francis Peak aid station is closed due to a landslide.
-It is not known when or even if this road will again be open and as such runner crews are not allowed at the Francis Peak station.
+Crews are allowed at Big Mountain, Lamb's Canyon and Brighton Lodge.
+There is also a pacer exchange point at The Hairpin.
 Big Mountain and Lamb's Canyon aid stations get extremely crowded.
 Please take only one car to these places.
-Please do not arrive more than one half hour before your runner and leave these crowded aid stations as soon as your runner starts for the next aid station in order to make room for others.
+Please use the Little Dell parking as a staging area for both Big Mountain and Lamb's.
+When your runner has left the previous aid station, the communications crew at Little Dell will give you a parking pass for the the desired aid station.
+Please leave the station as soon as your runner starts for the next aid station in order to make room for others.
 Communications volunteers at the aid stations and at the Little Dell parking area can help you predict when your runner will arrive at Big Mountain and Lamb's Canyon.
 There is ample paking at the Brighton aid station but because of overcrowding in the station itself we ask that crews only enter the station while there runner is there.

 Car pacing is not allowed.
 Do not follow along side your runner.
-This causes too much dust and makes breathing difficult for the runners behind you.
+This is dangerous and can cause too much dust and make breathing difficult for the runners behind you.

 Be familiar with the food and drink needs as well as equipment and clothing requirements of your runner so that you will have the proper supplies ready when she/he arrives at the aid station.
 Pay particular attention to electrolyte depletion your runner may be facing.
 Please assist race management in keeping the trail and aid stations free of litter.